-Objects that have no special effects and the default terrain values are considered "standard" objects.
+Objects that have no special effects are considered "standard" objects.
 Standard objects have a point value of 0 points.

 17.1b Objects as Terrain Markers

 Objects are a sub-set of terrain markers, but they do not change the terrain of the square(s) they occupy.
 To distinguish this, Objects typically have a round base and no color border.
 Some older objects may have blue, purple, red, yellow, or white borders.
 If using older objects with colored borders, make sure all players are aware the game element is an object.